Alfonso Rangel Guerra

-Alfonso Rangel Guerra (born 16 November 1928, Monterrey, Nuevo León) is a Mexican lawyer, educator, writer and administrator.
+Alfonso Rangel Guerra (16 November 1928 – 6 May 2020) was a Mexican lawyer, educator, writer and administrator.

-Career
+Life and career

+Alfonso Rangel Guerra was born in Monterrey, Nuevo León.
 He received his law degree from the Autonomous University of Nuevo León (UANL) in 1953.
 From 1958 to 1959, he had a scholarship which enabled him to study French literature at the Instituto Francés de América Latina and the Sorbonne.
-He served as Rector at UANL from 1962 to 1964, and is currently the Director of UANL's Center for Humanistic Studies.
-Over the years, he has held many professorships and administrative positions there.
-He has twice served as the Secretary of Education and Culture for the state of Nuevo León (1988-1991, 1996-1997).
+He served as Rector at UANL from 1962 to 1964, and was latterly the Director of UANL's Center for Humanistic Studies.
+Over the years, he held many professorships and administrative positions there.
+He twice served as the Secretary of Education and Culture for the state of Nuevo León (1988-1991, 1996-1997).

-Outside his home state, he has been the Executive Secretary of the National Association of Universities and Higher Education Institutions (ANUIES) (1965–67); Director General of Higher Education for the Secretariat of Public Education (1978-1982); Cultural Attaché at the Mexican Embassy in Spain (1983–85) and Secretary General of the College of Mexico (1985–88).
+Outside his home state, he was the Executive Secretary of the National Association of Universities and Higher Education Institutions (ANUIES) (1965–67); Director General of Higher Education for the Secretariat of Public Education (1978-1982); Cultural Attaché at the Mexican Embassy in Spain (1983–85) and Secretary General of the College of Mexico (1985–88).

+Rangel Guerra died on 6 May 2020, at the age of 91.